WHAT IS IT?

 Internal flight from Tulear to Antananarivo and travel to the hotel.

-Day in Antananarivo.
-Whole day in the capital.
-Possibility of guided visit through the city or free day: shopping, market visits, etc. Breakfast and visit to Antananarivo.
+We will spend the whole day in the capital.
+There is a possibility of a guided visit through the city.
+Otherwise, you will have a free day: shopping, market visits, etc.

 Arrival in Europe 🙁 🙂